lr19-boy/chatbot/README.md

 > Steps 6: That's all

 > [!NOTE]
 > You should also modify the database and table names from the given code when coding at your code editor.
 So that only it works on or else it won't work.
+(After step 5)